-The following information can help a website owner give greater details about their own cookies that what is even required by local or EU law.
-Extra information might need to be given for extra legal protection or just to give customers heads up for the sake of good ethical practice.
-Having more legal documents can be a pain to readers, but many want to know more about what they are getting into if they are transmitting personal data.
+The following information can help a website owner give details about cookies and the requirements by local or EU law.
+Extra information might be given for extra legal protection or just to give customers heads up for the sake of good ethical practice.
+Having more legal documents can be a pain to readers.
+But many want to know more about what they are getting into if they are transmitting personal data.

 Cookies fall into four categories:

 - Those that are Strictly Necessary and are essential to the function and speed of a website.
 User-requested services also fall into this category.

 - Performance Cookies collect data about a web browser and use that data to relay information about website performance.

 - Functionality Cookies remember user selections and help to avoid redundant decision making during repeat visits.

 - Advertising Cookies remember user choices for the purpose of picking advertisements tailored to a user’s profile.
 Collecting data about browsing behaviour might be considered intrusive and is not essential to a website’s function.